Home > Hunting

 Style of Hunting

 Another factor in choosing the right hunting sock for you is your style of hunting.
 Some hunters are more active and they prefer to stay mobile.
 And when you’re more mobile, you’re naturally going to sweat more.
-At the same time, the more methodical hunter that plays the waiting game more often than not has different needs.
+At the same time, the more methodical hunter who plays the waiting game more often than not has different needs.
 They aren’t going to sweat as much and will require more insulation depending on the time of year.

 Hunting Socks testing